SnehaM512/Data_Science_Assignment/README.md

 # Data_Science_Assignment
-This repository contains all my data science assignments
+This repository contains all basic statistics, hypothesis testing and MLR